-Intelligent Path optimizer allows you to A/B test up to 5 branches where Sherpa automatically keeps adjusting the user distribution towards to best performing path.
-You can focus on experimenting on which channel to use or what should be the messaging frequency in each branch and let sherpa optimize the user distribution.
+Intelligent Path Optimizer allows you to A/B test up to 5 branches, where Sherpa automatically keeps adjusting the user distribution toward the best-performing path.
+You can focus on experimenting with which channel to use or what should be the messaging frequency in each branch and let Sherpa optimize the user distribution.

 While deputizing Sherpa to optimize the user distribution, you must also configure the metric you are expecting to maximize in your flow.
 This can be one out of Engagement, Conversion, or both.